wp-plugins/rb-internal-links/readme.txt

 	Click "Insert Link"

 == Change Log ==
+v2.0.13 (08/03/2011)
+- Added support for custom post types
+- WIKI style support for posts that don't exist when logged in as an admin
+- Class of "missingLink" applied to anchor of links with no post/page
+- Show posts with a status of 'post', 'draft', 'pending' or 'future' in UI list
+- Italian translation file
 v2.0.12 (09/06/2010)
 - Removed dependency on wp_enqueue_scripts and include jquery direct (fix even more compatibility issues)
 - Include wp-load.php instead of wp-config.php